top of page

 Even nuclear proponents acknowledge the dangers of nuclear waste and the difficulty of finding adequate solutions for storage.
 As Jameson McBride of the pro-nuclear Breakthrough Institute writes: “…the challenge of nuclear waste is not “solved,” and nuclear advocates must take public concern about the fuel cycle seriously… Developing innovative solutions to the waste problem is severely needed for the past, present, and future of nuclear in the US.

 Experts don’t agree that we can safely store HLNW in dry casks over the long term.
 For example, an article in Chemical and Engineering News points out that “salt particles…can form chloride-rich corrosive brines, leading to small cracks that breach the cylinder and release harmful material and radiation.”
 Experts consider dry-cask storage safe in the short term.
 But because the spent-fuel containers sit in limbo, many of them will remain where they are for decades longer than originally intended.
 “Many nuclear power plants in the US were built along coastlines for convenient access to cooling water.
 Proximity to the coast means exposure to sea-salt aerosol.
 Because of the cask design, which blocks radiation but allows air flow—for cooling—between the steel cylinders and concrete silos, aerosols can reach the cylinder surfaces.
 Salt particles, which are hygroscopic and deliquescent, can settle on canister welds and other stress joints, take up atmospheric water, dissolve, and form chloride-rich corrosive brines.
 Those conditions could lead to small cracks that breach a cylinder and release harmful material and radiation.”
-Chemical and Engineering News, March 30, 2020.]
 Both New Mexico and Texas have rejected proposals by the NRC to establish above ground storage facilities for nuclear waste from around the U.S. in their states.

 Not all nuclear waste is stored in dry casks.
 High Level Nuclear Waste has to be cooled in nuclear waste tanks for at least 7 years before it can be removed to dry casks.
 About 88,000 metric tons of spent nuclear fuel from commercial reactors remain stranded at reactor sites, and this number is increasing by some 2,000 metric tons each year.
 These 77 sites are in 35 states and threaten to become de facto permanent disposal facilities.
 Much of this waste remains stored in pools.